Felipegalind0/Thermodynamic-Evolution/paper_draft.md

     linkStyle 3 stroke-width:2px,fill:none,stroke:black;
     linkStyle 4 stroke-width:2px,fill:none,stroke:black;
     linkStyle 5 stroke-width:2px,fill:none,stroke:green;
-    linkStyle 6 stroke-width:2px,fill:none,stroke:red;

-    note right of D "Low Complexity<br>Low Global Dissipation" note right of G "High Complexity<br>High Global Dissipation"
 ```
 *Figure 1: The Ladder of Dissipation.
-The trajectory shows increasing complexity and global dissipation.
-The emergence of AI opens a 'Critical Window of Human Agency' where our decisions will set the course for the Thermodynamic Singularity and beyond.*
+The trajectory shows a general increase from low complexity and low global dissipation (left side of the diagram) to high complexity and high global dissipation (right side of the diagram).
+The emergence of AI opens a 'Critical Window of Human Agency' where our decisions will set the course for The Great AI Transition and beyond.*

 ## 4. Wealth, Power, and Entropy: The Thermodynamics of Inequality